HowToDoInJava

 </dependencies>

-Maven dependency scope provided is used during build and test the project.
-They are also required to run, but should not exported, because the dependency will be provided by the runtime, for instance, by servlet container or application server.
+The Maven dependency scope ‘provided‘ is used during the build and test of the project.
+These dependencies are also required to run, but should not exported, because the dependency will be provided by the runtime, for instance, by a servlet container or application server.

 <dependency>